wjcarpenter/gvoice-sms-takeout-xml/README.md

 Why is there a separate file for voicemail MMS messages?
 It's done that way in case you don't want to include those with the other SMS and MMS messages when you do the restore operation.
+SMS Backup and Restore will let you choose which files you want to use for `restore`.

 ### Command line options